CrowdShelf/server/README.md

 This will expose the ports `3000` and `27017` locally, which means you can reach the API under `localhost:3000/api`.

 You can also build the image yourself with `docker build -t crowdshelf/server .`

+#### Docker Compose
+You can also spin everything up with Docker Compose.

+1. Add your environment variables to `docker-compose.yml`.
+2. Run `docker-compose up`

 ## Data model and API
 Latest API definition can be found on our servers: